NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList.md

 # Revision 24 - Bug and Warning Fixes

-Actually fixed gameplay issue where pausing a level and switching to the Audio tab breaks background music and speech detection (this was listed in Revision 23, but was not fully fixed)
+Actually fixed gameplay issue where pausing a level and switching to the Audio tab breaks background music and speech detection (this was listed in Revision 23, but was not fully fixed).

 Fix for linter warnings regarding exhaustive dependencies in the custom level editor screen,